Sol · 0 light-years

 The Sun falls

-From WISE 0855−0714, the infection fanned out to four stars at once.
+From WISE 0855−0714, this reconstruction fans out to four stars at once.

 The Sun was not special.
 It was simply nearby.